 Dutch meteorologists use celsius today.
 However, the alcohol and mercury thermometer is an invention from Polish-born Dutchman Daniel Fahrenheit in the early 1700s.
 Fahrenheit was also the first person to officially record the temperatures at which water freezes and boils.

 You might not commonly see this modern invention on the street but the hybrid bike-treadmill was the inspiration of Dutch entrepreneur Bruin Mergmeester.
 With his cross trainer as the muse, Mergmeester created an electric bicycle powered by a mini treadmill that sits low between the wheels.
 This ‘Lopifit’ can reach up to 25km per hour.

 Folding emergency bridge

 It was a Dutch, Mr Deth, who invented a BYO bridge.
 As a practical solution to crossing the Netherlands’ many canals, Deth invented an emergency bridge that could fold.

-The little white female rabbit, Miffy, and around 30 of her adventures have sold more than 85 million copies worldwide.
+The little white female rabbit, Miffy (Nijntje in Dutch), and around 30 of her adventures have sold more than 85 million copies worldwide.
 There’s also a television series, a movie and clothes, toys, and other merchandise.
-The series of Miffy picture books started when Dutch artist Dick Bruna told his son stories about a rabbit they saw on holiday.
-Miffy, or Nijntje in Dutch, is a shortened version of the diminutive konijntje, little rabbit.
+The series of Nijntje picture books started when Dutch artist Dick Bruna told his son stories about a rabbit they saw on holiday.
+Nijntje is a shortened version of the diminutive konijntje, little rabbit.

 The pioneers of GPS mapping started more than 20 years ago with Dutch company TomTom.
 In 2004, they created a new consumer electronics category when they released the first personal navigation device.
 They’ve since sold more than 70 million PND devices worldwide.
 Today GPS mapping has become the norm in apps used by smartphone users around the world.